shadenfayezalqahtani-ai/ecommerce-cloud-data-pipeline/README.md

-Markdown# API-Driven Sales Analytics Platform & Relational Data Warehouse
+# API-Driven Sales Analytics Platform & Relational Data Warehouse

 ## Project Overview
-This project serves as an end-to-end middleware data integration pipeline.
-It extracts raw transactional, product, and inventory records from a live e-commerce ERP system API, transforms and cleans the unstructured payloads using Python, architectures a normalized Relational Data Warehouse (Star Schema), and executes analytical window functions to rank business performance.
+This project implements a lightweight ETL (Extract-Transform-Load) data pipeline designed to ingest mock retail data via a REST API, structure it into a relational model, and run business intelligence queries.
+It extracts transactional, product, and inventory records from a live e-commerce API, transforms and cleans the unstructured payloads using Python, architectures a normalized Relational Data Warehouse (Star Schema), and executes analytical window functions to rank business performance.

 ## System Architecture
 * **Data Extraction:** Middleware ingestion via Python `requests` connecting to live REST API endpoints.